- 2018 Refurb Home

-Since I had paint left over from painting my main 3-element SteppIR yagi poles in October 2017, I used it to paint these poles.
+Since there was paint left over from painting my main 3-element SteppIR yagi poles in October 2017, t was used to paint these poles.
 For more detailed information on painting SteppIR fiberglass poles, see the October 2017 painting page here.

 After the poles dried, I used Scotch-Brite pads to block the smaller ends of the poles to keep insects from depositing grass and other debris.
 This is what caused the antenna to fail in the first place.